mhqiu/mhqiu.github.io/_pages/opportunity.md

 ---
 layout: archive
-title: "Opportunity"
+title: "Opportunities at Minghao Qiu's group in Stony Brook University"
 permalink: /opportunity/
 author_profile: true
 ---

 <!--- \* denotes equally contributing authors -->

-**PhD position in air quality and climate impact assessment at Stony Brook University**
+**Full-funded PhD positions at Stony Brook, Fall 2024**

 <br/>
 We are looking for 1-2 PhD students to join our group at Stony Brook University, with a start date in Fall 2024.
 Full tuition and stipend support will be provided.